-The 6 Biggest deaths from Season Six of Game of Thrones
+The 6 Biggest deaths from Season Seven of Game of Thrones

 If the first three seasons of Game of Thrones were the first act, and seasons four through six were the second, then Seasons Seven and Eight are the final act.
 With the Great War upon the Seven Kingdoms and all who live in them, Season Seven was about putting all the remaining players and pieces of the game into their roles.
 It also meant clearing away the pieces that weren’t needed for the war to come.